weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.3-Resources/_index.md

     Description: Enter t2.micro, m1.small, or m1.large.
 Default is t2.micro.
 ```

-As you can see, we have the *InstanceType* parameter which accepts a string and is constrained by three values: t2.micro, m1.small and m1.large.
-You can pass in this parameter to build appropriate instance when creating or updating your stack.
+In that example, the *InstanceType* parameter accepts a string and is limited to three values: t2.micro, m1.small, and m1.large.
+You can use this parameter to build customized instances when creating or updating your stack.

 AWS CloudFormation provides you with several parameter types.